chandradutta/DL_Assignment_2/README_PartA.md

 ## 7 Acknowledgements

-For the most of project, we referred the lecture slides of Dr. Mitesh Khapra, Indian Institute of Technology Madras: [CS6910 Lecture Slides](http://cse.iitm.ac.in/~miteshk/CS6910.html#schedule)
+For the most of assignment, I have referred the lecture slides of Dr. Mitesh Khapra, Indian Institute of Technology Madras: [CS6910 Lecture Slides](http://cse.iitm.ac.in/~miteshk/CS6910.html#schedule)

 Special thanks to:
 - [GitHub](https://github.com/)